Submitting Witness Lists For Trial

 What is An Expert Witness?

 At some point, expert witnesses may be called to trial.
-These people have special knowledge, skills or experience, and testify in court about what he or she believed has happened in a case based upon their qualities and attributes.
-Unlike lay witnesses who are only able to testify about what they saw, heard, felt, smelled, touched, etc, an expert witness can draw conclusions and even give their opinion about the case based upon their findings.
+These people have special knowledge, skills, or experience and testify in court about what they believe has happened in a case based on their qualities and attributes.
+Unlike lay witnesses who are only able to testify about what they saw, heard, felt, smelled, touched, etc., an expert witness can draw conclusions and even give their opinion about the case based upon their findings.

 When it comes to witnesses at a trial, there are many factors to consider and details to be aware of.
 A lawyer from the Saavedra Law Firm can help you to understand more about submitting witness lists for trial or expert witnesses during a consultation.